deltaDNA/android-sdk/library-notifications/README.md

 If the properties of the notification need to be changed in a more dynamic way at runtime then the `NotificationListenerService` can be extended and either of the `createNotification` or `notify` method implementations overridden.
 More details can be found [here](#notification-style).

 ### Token retrieval
-While the retrieval of the GCM registration token is done by the library under the hood, it may be useful to know when this succeeds or fails.
+While the retrieval of the GCM registration token is done by the library under the hood, it may be useful to know when this succeeds.
 For this reason the library will send a broadcast over the [`LocalBroadcastManager`](http://developer.android.com/reference/android/support/v4/content/LocalBroadcastManager.html) with the action `DDNANotifications.ACTION_TOKEN_RETRIEVAL_SUCCESSFUL` and the token will be contained in the `Intent` under the `DDNANotifications.EXTRA_REGISTRATION_TOKEN` `String` extra.

-Likewise, if the retrieval fails then a broadcast with the `DDNANotifications.ACTION_TOKEN_RETRIEVAL_FAILED` action will be sent.
-The reason for the failure can be found under the `DDNANotifications.EXTRA_FAILURE_REASON` `Serializable` extra, which will be a `Throwable` type.

 We provide an [`IntentFilter`](http://developer.android.com/reference/android/content/IntentFilter.html) which is set to listen to both of the above actions in `DDNANotifications.FILTER_TOKEN_RETRIEVAL` for ease of use.